-Salaried employees who are actively accruing benefits, or in a waiting period to actively accrue benefits, under a Company-sponsored defined benefit pension plan are not eligible for Company matching contributions or Automatic Retirement Contributions (ARC).
+Salaried employees who are actively accruing benefits, or in a waiting period to actively accrue benefits, under a Companysponsored defined benefit pension plan are currently not eligible for Company matching or non-matching contributions in the Plan.
+Benefits will be frozen for salaried employees who are actively accruing benefits under a Company-sponsored defined benefit pension plan effective December 31, 2025, and they will become eligible for Company matching and non-matching contributions as of January 1, 2026.
 In general, for other eligible employees, the Company matches 50% of employee contributions up to a limit ranging from 4% to 8% of eligible pay based on years of service, which is invested in accordance with employee elections.
 Eligible union employees may receive different Company matching and other Company contribution amounts.
-ARC is calculated as a maximum of 9% of eligible pay based on age and years of service.
-ARC is invested in accordance with the employee's investment elections; however, ARC may not be invested in the self-directed brokerage option or the PepsiCo Common Stock Fund.
+Company non-matching contributions are based on age and years of service regardless of employee contribution, up to a maximum of 9% of eligible employee pay.
+Company non-matching contributions are invested in accordance with the employee's investment elections; however, they may not be invested in the self-directed brokerage option or the PepsiCo Common Stock Fund.